-- When your baby is between 2 to 4 days old, the stool will change in color and texture.
-This change indicates that your baby is starting to digest your breast milk or formula and is a sign that his/her digestive system is on track.
+- When your baby is between two to four days old, the stool will change in color and texture.
+This change indicates that your baby is starting to digest breast milk or formula, which is a sign that their digestive system is on track.

 3. Normal Breastfed Infant Stool

-- Babies who are breastfed have different stools to formula fed babies.
+- Babies who are breastfed have different stools from formula-fed babies.

 - Color: Yellow or slight greenish color

 - When it comes to an exclusively breastfed baby, you may find quite a few shades of normal.
 If you ate a lot of a particular color-rich food, like beet-root, your baby’s stool might have a slight red color to it.
-I remember the first time I drank too much of a certain blue cold drink.
+I remember the first time I drank too much of a particular blue cool drink.
 My little boy’s stool was a bluish color.

 - Read more about normal breastfed infant stools here.